 Your boat seats should get a regular clean.
 You don’t need any special boat seat cleaners, an all-purpose boat wash and wax product or even mild detergent is fine.
 Use a clean, soft cloth to remove any salt, oils, dirt, slime and grime on your boat’s upholstery or vinyl.
 Pay attention to any joins and stitching as this is where dirt can be trapped.
 If you have mould or mildew on your seats, you can use a marine bleach cleaner or mildew spray.
 Read the instructions carefully in case it needs to be diluted before application.

 3. Perform A Deep Cleaning Of Your Boat Seats Once A Year

 Aside from performing a regular clean of your boat seats, it is also important to do a thorough deep clean of all parts.
 It’s ideal to remove your seats to access all parts.
 If seats are left in place for years, they can become difficult to remove.
-A quick release boat seat swivel base can make seat removal much easier.
+A quick-release boat seat swivel base can make seat removal much easier.
 Most seats use a standard 7x7 inch mounting pattern.
 For a smaller boat like a dinghy, you can use a clamp and swivel for easy removal and fast repositioning of seats.
 Once your seats are off, thoroughly clean any pedestals, sliders, swivels, mechanisms and seats to keep all parts in good working order.
-Use a marine-grade lubricant like the Bel-Ray Biodegradable Multipurpose Lubricant to prevent rust and reduce friction on the parts.
+Use a marine-grade lubricant to prevent rust and reduce friction on the parts.

 4. Replacement Boat Seat Parts